ciencialab/hello-world/word-chain-resolver/README.md

 # word-chain-resolver
 This is dictionary based word chains finding application.<br>
 It finds chains of words between user choosen words with neighbours differing by just one letter.
+Application is my faster than expected solution of CodeKata from the following link: `http://codekata.com/kata/kata19-word-chains/`, and pottentially could be even faster with multithreading.

 ## To run this application
 Type the following commands: